 The people that JWs think will be destroyed include those in other Christian religions, those in non-Christian religions, atheists and agnostics, elderly persons, handicapped persons, and everyday nice people who just happen to not be Jehovah’s Witnesses.
 You could be a saint feeding poor orphans in Africa and it wouldn’t matter; if you’re not one of Jehovah’s Witnesses, you will die at Armageddon, or so they believe.

 Make no mistake; Jehovah’s Witnesses are not violent and will not do any of this killing themselves.
 They don’t allow their members to fight in wars or have jobs where they may need to carry a gun; they’re not even allowed to take up martial arts or boxing as a profession.
-However, they’ll be more than happy to sit back and watch their god do this killing of anyone and everyone who doesn’t agree with their beliefs or worship how they think god should be worshiped.
+However, they’ll be more than happy to sit back and watch their god do this killing of anyone and everyone who doesn’t agree with their beliefs, and who doesn’t worship god how they think god should be worshiped.

 While the actions of these two religious groups may be worlds apart, how is the mindset or attitude any different?
 Both groups think that perfectly innocent people who may be quite nice and even very loving, productive members of society deserve to die, simply because they don’t worship their god or believe the way they believe.